 What Should I Do If I Was Injured as a Passenger in an Uber or Lyft?

 Were you injured as a passenger in an Uber or Lyft?
 Whether the rideshare driver caused the crash or another driver was responsible, the good news is you have a high-limits insurance policy in place to cover your personal injury claims.
-As long as a paid ride is underway, Uber and Lyft both currently carry $1 million in insurance coverage to cover passengers’ injury claims.
+As long as a paid ride is underway, Uber or Lyft both currently carry $1 million in insurance coverage to cover passengers’ injury claims.
 However, with a lot of money at stake, Uber’s and Lyft’s insurance carriers employ highly-trained adjusters to handle their passenger injury claims, and they will make every effort to avoid or minimize all injury claim payments.

 Even though you are a paying passenger and customer of Uber or Lyft, the insurance adjuster is working only for the insurance company, and their sole objective is to minimize your injury claims.
 You have no obligation to speak with them or to sign any type of Release or Medical Authorization.
 Please don’t trust the adjuster who is being paid to oppose your Uber/Lyft injury claims.
 Even if you prefer not to hire an attorney, you should invest the time to seek a free legal consultation so you will know your safest and best plan of legal action.